raycast/extensions/extensions/runcloud/README.md

 Browse RunCloud Servers and Webapps

-This extension allows you to interact with [Runcloud](https://runcloud.io/) and easily search and browse your servers and webapps.
+This extension allows you to interact with [RunCloud](https://runcloud.io/) and easily search and browse your servers and webapps.

-The default webapp search in RunCloud interface has always been highly buggy, and only allows you to type very slowly without making any typos as the typeahead search experiences a tremendous amount of lag.
+The default webapp search in the RunCloud interface has always been highly buggy, and only allows you to type very slowly without making any typos as the typeahead search experiences a tremendous amount of lag.
 This extension bypasses that by caching your webapp list locally, allowing for instant searches.